-The One-stop-shop operates in a clear and non-discriminatory manner.
+The C-OSS operates in a clear and non-discriminatory manner.
 For this, a register is set up and freely available to all interested parties.
 It shows the date of the requests, the name of the applicants, the details of documentation supplied and the incidents that may take place.
-These activities are beheld by the control organisms: ARAF (France), CRF (Spain), and IMT (Portugal).
+These activities are beheld by the control organisms: ARAF (France), CNMC (Spain), AMT (Portugal) and BNetzA (Germany).